New Directions Courses

 Guide to Course Numbering

 At the University of Colorado Denver, courses for master's degree/graduate credit are numbered in the 5000s or above.
 Courses in the 4000s are for undergraduate credit.
-New Directions cross-lists many of our courses for both undergraduate and graduate credit, with undergraduates completing an adjusted level of work on assignments, or adjustments in the evaluation of those assignments, commesurate with their academic level.
+New Directions cross-lists many of our courses for both undergraduate and graduate credit, with undergraduates completing an adjusted level of work on assignments, or adjustments in the evaluation of those assignments, commensurate with their academic level.
 To ensure your credits count properly for your Master's degree, graduate students should always enroll in the 5000 level or above for all courses.

 Summer 2025

-PSCI 5008/4002 American Labor Movement through Film (3 Credits)
+Clapperboard with popcorn flying out between the open snapping piecesPSCI 5008/4002 American Labor Movement through Film (3 Credits)

 This course utilizes several classic films about labor struggles to explore the history and politics of the larger movement, examining the many political and social barriers that workers have faced in their long struggle for a more dignified workplace.
-Professor: Jim Walsh
+Instructor: Jim Walsh

 Meets weekly on Monday nights, remotely on zoom.